-Philippa is Centre Director at the Sleep/Wake Research Centre.
+Philippa is a Professor Emeritus at Massey University and was the former Centre Director at the Sleep/Wake Research Centre.
 She is internationally recognised for work on the physiological factors underlying fatigue-related performance impairment and for implementation of innovative fatigue risk management approaches.
 She served on the National Health and Safety Advisory Committee (NOHSAC) that provided independent advice to the Minister of Labour between 2003 and 2009.
 She has received numerous international awards for her work, and was elected to the Technology and Applied Sciences Section of the Royal Society of New Zealand in 2009.
 Her interest in shift work comes initially from growing up with a father who was a shift worker.
 She has previously led surveys of New Zealand anaesthetists and junior doctors that examined how fatigue-related risks to doctors and patients can be reduced.

-Annette is a Professor in the School of Nursing at Massey University.
+Annette is Director of Registrant Quality at the Nursing Council of New Zealand and was formerly the Head of the School of Nursing at Massey University.
 She is actively involved in the development and implementation of national policies for nursing innovations and education, and is a former chair of the Nursing Council of NZ.
 She is a College of Nurses Aotearoa New Zealand Fellow and an Executive Member of the Council of Deans of Nursing and Midwifery, Australia and New Zealand.
 In 2012, she was made a Member of the New Zealand Order of Merit for services to nursing research.
 Annette is the New Zealand Director of both the Nurses and Midwives e-Cohort Study, and the Graduate Nurses Study, in collaboration with Australia, Canada, Ireland and the United Kingdom.

 Léonie completed a PhD in immunology, after which she followed an academic university research career, and was then a Principle Scientific Officer in applied Immunology in a hospital setting.
 A career change led to a Masters in Health Science (health promotion) and direct project work on public health topics ranging from HIV to obesity and diabetes, and to NHS health research management.
 In early 2008, Léonie moved to New Zealand to take up the position of Principal Researcher with NZNO.
 She is also Adjunct Professor at the Graduate School of Nursing and Midwifery, Victoria University Wellington, where she leads a varied, collaborative research programme.
 Two strands of the NZNO research programme (nurse health and workforce retention), both impacted on heavily by shift work as an inescapable reality for nurses, led to the collaborative development of this important project.
-Léonie is now a Senior Lecturer in the School of Public Health at Massey University.
+Léonie is now Policy/Communications Advisor at the Public Health Association and an Adjunct Associate Professor in the School of Health Sciences at Massey University.